kvthweatt/unredactor/README.md

 By using this tool you claim all legal liability for any documents you create with it.

-You can now view the results of this tool [here](https:/www.uttcex.net/kvthweatt/unredactor)
+You can now view the results of this tool at https:/www.uttcex.net/kvthweatt/unredactor

 Update: Added an "Auto Unredact" option!
 - Select a folder where your PDF files are located, and an HTML output folder.